containers/buildah/docs/buildah-push.md

   An existing local directory _path_ storing the manifest, layer tarballs and signatures as individual files.
 This is a non-standardized format, primarily useful for debugging or noninvasive container inspection.

   **docker://**_docker-reference_
   An image in a registry implementing the "Docker Registry HTTP API V2".
-By default, uses the authorization state in `$XDG\_RUNTIME\_DIR/containers/auth.json`, which is set using `(podman login)`.
+By default, uses the authorization state in `$XDG\_RUNTIME\_DIR/containers/auth.json`, which is set using `(buildah login)`.
 If the authorization state is not found there, `$HOME/.docker/config.json` is checked, which is set using `(docker login)`.
   If _docker-reference_ does not include a registry name, the image will be pushed to a registry running on *localhost*.

   **docker-archive:**_path_[**:**_docker-reference_]